gtauzin/metaLBM/README.md

 cmake .. -DCMAKE_CXX_COMPILER=/path/to/compiler
 ```

-To build the distributed-memory parallel version of metaLBM, a `MPI 3.0` compliant
+metaLBM requires a `MPI 3.0` compliant library implementation is needed (eg
-library implementation is needed (eg `OpenMPI`, `MPICH`).
-If the library is already
+`OpenMPI`, `MPICH`).
+If the library is already installed, `CMake ` usually
-installed, `CMake ` usually finds the library without problems.
+finds the library without problems.
 In case multiple `MPI` libraries are installed, do

 ```shell
 man mpicxx